So Close and Yet So Far: How the Three- and Ten-Year Bars Keep Families Apart

 In other words, immigrants who have a chance to legalize their status are not able to do so because of a combination of overly punitive immigration laws and the rigid interpretations of those laws currently followed by DHS and Department of State.
 Immigrants have to choose between leaving the country and taking the risk they might not be able to return, or remaining in the country illegally.
 Where waivers are available, many of the immigrants most likely to be able to show extreme hardship are afraid to leave the country precisely because of that hardship.
 For example, a wife with a disabled husband must choose between departing the United States to get right with the law or taking care of her U.S. citizen husband.

 Many have argued that the process need not be so complicated or unforgiving and that changes in existing policy could allow for the consideration of waivers before the applicant departs the United States.
-In order to understand how this issue affects the immigration debate, this IPC Fact Check provides background on the three- and ten-year bar issue.
+In order to understand how this issue affects the immigration debate, this fact sheet provides background on the three- and ten-year bar issue.

 What Are the Three- and Ten-Year Bars?

 Sections 212(a)(9)(i) and 212 (a)(9)(ii) of the Immigration and Nationality Act (INA) impose re-entry bars on immigrants who are present in the U.S. illegally for a period of time, leave the U.S., and want to re-enter lawfully.
 An immigrant who enters the United States without inspection (illegally), or who overstays a period of admission by more than 180 days, but less than one year, and who then departs the U. S. voluntarily, is barred from being re-admitted or re-entering the United States for three years.
 If an immigrant is in the country illegally for more than one year, a ten year bar to admission applies.

 Who Must Leave the U.S. for a Green Card and Why?